johnnyqbui/Launch-Tracker/README.md

 # Launch Tracker

 Users should be able to track launches and add them to their favorites list.
 Search by start and end dates.
-Filter by agency and county code.
+Filter by agency and country code.

 ## Platforms tested